 Project Management

 Projects are at the core of Belvak.
-Every client engagement, whether it is a one-off deliverable or an ongoing retainer, is tracked as a project.
-This guide covers how to create projects, move them through your workflow, assign team members, and monitor progress from contract value to final payment.
+Every client engagement, whether it is a one-time deliverable or recurring work, is tracked as a project.
+This guide covers how to create projects, move them through your workflow, assign team members, and keep project billing, documents, notes, and status organized.

 Creating and Managing Projects

 Projects represent the work you do for clients.
-Each project ties to a client record, carries a contract value in your chosen currency, and serves as the anchor for invoices, payments, team assignments, and activity history.
-To see every project belonging to a single client (with collection progress for each), open the client and switch to the Related tab.
+Each project ties to a client record, carries a contract value in your chosen currency, and serves as the anchor for invoices, payments, purchases, team assignments, notes, and activity history.
+To see the projects belonging to a single client, open the client and switch to the Related tab.

 Creating a new project